 A bike sharing system consists of a fleet of specially designed, sturdy, very durable bikes that are locked into a network of docking stations sited at regular intervals around a city.
 The bikes can be rented from and then returned to any station in the system, creating an efficient network with many possible points and combinations of departure and arrival.

-With thousands of bikes at hundreds of stations, Citi Bike will be available for use 24 hours a day, all year 'round.
-The station network will provide twice as many docking points as bicycles, assuring that an available dock to return your bike is always nearby.
+With thousands of bikes at hundreds of stations, Citi Bike is available for use 24 hours a day, all year 'round.
+The station network provides twice as many docking points as bicycles, assuring that an available dock to return your bike is always nearby.

-Citi Bike will be operated by NYC Bike Share LLC, a wholly-owned subsidiary of Alta Bicycle Share.
+Citi Bike is operated by NYC Bike Share LLC, a wholly-owned subsidiary of Alta Bicycle Share.
 Alta is a unique company focused solely on operating large-scale bike share systems.
 System equipment is provided by Public Bike System Company (PBSC), which created the first solar-powered bike share system in the world, and has close to 20,000 bikes on the street globally.
-Bike systems in the Alta/PBSC family include London, Washington, D.C./Arlington, VA; Boston, MA; Minneapolis, MN; Melbourne, Australia; Chattanooga, Tennessee, Toronto, Ottawa, and Montreal, Canada with Chicago and San Francisco geared to launch.
+Bike systems in the Alta/PBSC family include Washington, D.C./Arlington, VA; Boston, MA; Chicago, IL; San Francisco, CA; Melbourne, Australia; Chattanooga, Tennessee; Toronto, Ottawa, and Montreal, Canada.

 The History of Citi Bike